This Valentine’s forget Venice, shun Paris, chop up the roses and don’t even think about mentioning sunsets. This year, I am the Valentine’s Grinch!

 However, he was so determined that we strode off up the bark chippings in search of who knew what.
 We stopped overlooking another lake and Karl got all weird.
 He told me to put my phone away, which I did after some grumbling.
 Seriously, I was acting like a bored teenager.
 And then he smiled.

 All of a sudden I realised what was happening.
 He got down on one knee and I did A LOT of jumping around, and now we’re married!
-It’s an absolute miracle that he still proposed on such a gross day, when I was in such a gross mood.
+It’s an absolute miracle that he still proposed to me on such a gross day, when I was in such a gross mood.

-So there you have it, you can find romance in the most unlikely places so don’t fret if you don’t have the trip of a lifetime planned this February.
-You don’t need the chocolates or the flowers (although please note that they are nice any day of the year) or an overpriced, under cooked meal in a crowded restaurant, or really any of the trappings of the Valentine’s festival.
+So there you have it, you can find romance in the most unlikely places so don’t fret if you don’t have the trip of a lifetime planned this Valentine’s.
+You don’t need the chocolates or the flowers (although please note that they are nice any day of the year) or an overpriced, under cooked meal in a crowded Valentine’s restaurant, or really any of the trappings of the Valentine’s festival.
 Just grab someone by the hand and have a little moment together.
 They are the ones that count.

 And for a bonus point…